isaacward1/isaacward1.github.io/content/posts/azure-tpot/index.md

 [![Basics-2](basics.png)](basics.png)

-- <b>Note:</b> To save costs, it may be possible to run T-Pot on 2 cores, 8GB RAM - though this would require tweaking Logstash/Elasticsearch (A T-Pot Hive install on a fresh server idles around 7.9-8.5 GB RAM usage).
+- **Note:** To save costs, it may be possible to run T-Pot on 2 cores, 8GB RAM - though this would require tweaking Logstash/Elasticsearch (A T-Pot Hive install on a fresh server idles around 7.9-8.5 GB RAM usage).

 [![Basics](basics2.png)](basics2.png)

-- <b>Note:</b> You can allow immediate remote access via port 22 during this setup, but this port will be exposed to ALL external IPs.
+- **Note:** You can allow immediate remote access via port 22 during this setup, but this port will be exposed to ALL external IPs.
 For this reason, I suggest setting 'Public inbound ports' to None and then creating a more restricted, temporary NSG rule after deploying the VM (see [Install step #1](#installing-t-pot)).

 [![Basics-3](basics3.png)](basics3.png)
-- <b>Note:</b> You can select 'Generate new key pair' here if you want to use a new SSH key for accessing this VM.
+- **Note:** You can select 'Generate new key pair' here if you want to use a new SSH key for accessing this VM.
 Put this key in your local .ssh folder.
 If on *nix, you may need to restrict its permissions with `sudo chmod 400 {generated key name}.pem`

 #### Disks